ubc/h5p-kaltura-integration/README.md

 ## Change Log

+### 1.0.10
+- Seprate UI between Audio and Video to allow it to work within embeded elements.

+### 1.0.9
+- Added support for Audio files.
+Might not be an optimized solution, but works for now.

+### 1.0.8
+- Update Kaltura server connections to the cloud instance.

 ### 1.0.7
 - Use wp_remote_head function when validating the media URL to prevent large video times out the HTTP request.